BodiAugustus/ashley_defi/README.md

 #114.
 Displayed managed courses to UI.
 To do this created Managed.js inside card folder. c&p from OwnedCourseCard.
 Refactored to suit new purpose.
 Imported ManagedCourseCard component into manage.js for display.
 Styled ManagedCourseCard further.

 #115.
 Continued building out/styling ManagedCourseCard component.
 Created verifyCourse inside of managed.js.
 Setup verify button functonality.
 Console logged the email, hash and proof successfully.

+#116.
+Constructed prrof from email and course hash - compared with proof and if matching course is shown as verified using proofToCheck.
+Tested verification, successful.